Wideband Monitoring of FRB 20180916B Across a Half-Decade Bandwidth Using the Upgraded GMRT: Results

 \subsection{Burst Rate}

 Here we discuss the burst rate of $\FRB$ depending on the $74$ bursts detected at Band-3 of uGMRT.
 This discussion breaks into two parts.
 First, we discuss the variation of burst rate with phase and then the variation of cumulative burst rate with the fluence of the burst.
 We have estimated the burst rate, which is the number of bursts divided by the total observation duration, at each observation epoch separately and studied its variation with the median phase value for each epoch.
-Figure~\ref{fig:phase_burst_rate} shows the variation of burst rate ($\mathcal{R}$) with $\phase$ at each of the observation epochs.
-We find that the variation of $\mathcal{R}$ with $\phase$ follows a particular characteristic where it peaks at the value of $\phase=0.54$.
-This implies that the burst rate of $\FRB$ is maximum near the middle of its activity window.
-The green horizontal dashed line in figure~\ref{fig:phase_burst_rate} shows the average burst rate of $\FRB$ considering all the observation epochs together.
-We find the value of the average burst rate is $\sim4$ burst per hour at the observational frequency of $400$ MHz with fluence values above $0.14$ Jy ms. This is higher than the burst rates of this repeater reported by \citet{chawla20}, \citet{pleunis21}, and \citet{sand22} (Table~\ref{tab:literature_P2}), which are $1.8$ bursts per hour with fluence above $5$ Jy ms at $600$ MHz, $0.3$ bursts per hour with fluence above $26$ Jy ms at $150$ MHz, and $0.7$ bursts per hour with fluence above $0.5$ Jy ms at $400$ MHz (from an earlier uGMRT observation), respectively.
+Figure~\ref{fig:phase_burst_rate} shows the variation of burst rate ($\mathcal{R}$) with $\phase$ at each of the observation epochs. \citet{sand2023} showed that the burst rate of this repeater varies as a Gaussian function, based on over 200 hours of observations.
+In contrast, it is not meaningful to determine the maximum burst rate from our analysis, given the significantly shorter total exposure time of only 18 hours, which is statistically limited compared to \citet{sand2023}.
+In this context, we instead report the average burst rate of the $\FRB$, indicated by the green horizontal dashed line in Figure~\ref{fig:phase_burst_rate}, calculated by combining all observation epochs.
+We find that the average burst rate is approximately 4 bursts per hour at an observing frequency of 400 MHz, for bursts with fluence above 0.14 Jy ms. This average burst rate is higher for this repeater reported by \citet{chawla20}, \citet{pleunis21}, and \citet{sand22} (Table~\ref{tab:literature_P2}), which are $1.8$ bursts per hour with fluence above $5$ Jy ms at $600$ MHz, $0.3$ bursts per hour with fluence above $26$ Jy ms at $150$ MHz, and $0.7$ bursts per hour with fluence above $0.5$ Jy ms at $400$ MHz (from an earlier uGMRT observation), respectively.
 The burst rate predicted from our observation is comparable to the rate reported by \citet{sand22} (Table~\ref{tab:literature_P2}), which is $4.2$ bursts per hour with fluence above $0.2$ Jy ms at $800$ MHz.
 However, it is smaller than the burst rate reported by \citet{bethapudi23} (Table~\ref{tab:literature_P2}), which is $22.8$ bursts per hour with fluence above $0.005$ Jy ms at $6$ GHz.
 We note that the Euclidean scaling from a fluence of 0.14 Jy ms to 0.005 Jy ms results in an increase in the burst rate from 4 to 18 bursts per hour, which is comparable to the burst rate reported by \citet{bethapudi23}.
 It should also be noted that burst rate strongly depends on the observing frequency and the threshold fluence value of the telescope.

 We now discuss the variation of the cumulative burst rate $\mathcal{R}_{\rm cum}(>F_{\rm int})$ with the intrinsic fluence $F_{\rm int}$ of the bursts from $\FRB$.
 This is defined as the number of bursts having an intrinsic fluence greater than $F_{\rm int}$, divided by the observation time.
 We assessed the fluence completeness of all detected bursts using the method described in \citet{keane15}.